bleskomat/bleskomat-bills-firmware/README.md

 * `webUrl` - The base URL for the web platform.
 If non-empty, it will be the base URL for:
 	* `/api/v1/status` - API status end-point - To fetch the current device's configuration options, latest exchange rate, and to inform the server that the device is online.
 	* `/intro?id=API_KEY_ID` - URL shown as a QR code on the instructions screen.
 * `webCACert` - The DER-encoded root CA certificate for the web platform.
 This is required to make secure HTTPS (TLS) requests to the web platform.
+Create a CA cert file with the following command:
+	* `make fetchCACert HOST=www.bleskomat.com PORT=443 > webCACert.pem`

 ## Fonts